elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 ## Notifications

+The Do Not Disturb setting in Notifications settings no longer blocks the whole view and we've updated the design of this pane to better reflect modern design patterns and support RTL language layouts

 <figure markdown="1">
 ![Notification Settings](/images/{{ page.slug }}/settings-notifications.png)
 <figcaption markdown="1">
 Do Not Disturb no longer blocks Notification settings
 </figcaption>
 </figure>

-Language &amp; Region settings now has searchable dropdowns.
-We've also received some feedback from some folks that indicates they were looking here for Keyboard Layout or Date &amp; Time settings, so we more clearly link to both of those locations to help you find what you're looking for.
-If you're not a fan of overlaid scrollbars that disappear when not in use, there's a new setting to always show scrollbars in Desktop → Appearance.
-The Do Not Disturb setting in Notifications settings no longer blocks the whole view and we've updated the design of this pane to better reflect modern design patterns and support RTL language layouts.
-And Housekeeping is now completely handled by elementary's Settings Daemon which uses SystemD timers under the hood.

 ## Desktop